 Our CD34+ cell technology also has potential to address multiple cardiovascular diseases.
 CLBS14 is currently in late-stage development in the USA and received RMAT designation from the FDA for the treatment of no-option refractory disabling angina (NORDA).

-CLBS16 is being studied in the ongoing ESCaPE-CMD Phase 2 clinical trial in the USA for coronary microvascular dysfunction (CMD).
+CLBS16, the subject of a recently completed positive ESCaPE-CMD Phase 2 clinical trial in the USA for the treatment of coronary microvascular dysfunction (CMD).

 CLBS119 is Caladrius’ CD34+ cell therapy product candidate targeting repair of COVID-19 induced lung damage.
 The FDA has authorized administration of CLBS119 under its Expanded Access IND Guidelines to evaluate the safety and efficacy of autologous, peripheral-blood-derived CD34+ cells for repair of COVID-19 induced lung damage in patients who have suffered respiratory failure.